I didn’t truly know the meaning of this term until I bought my van.

 Total maintenance since owning the van: $1100

-By choosing to forego expensive rent prices and hotel rooms, I have saved enough money for about three and a half months of international travel (at $40 a day).
+By choosing to forego expensive rent prices and hotel rooms, I’ve saved enough money for about three and a half months of international travel (at $40 a day).
 Not bad.

 Total savings: $4100 (and counting)